Code-Institute-Submissions/holidaymaps/README.md

 The loading  spinner is called iosOverlay and is a third party library used for the spinner.

-Google maps side bar code was taken from https://stackoverflow.com/questions/33506720/creating-a-sidebar-with-links-to-google-map-points
+Google maps side bar code was taken and adapted from example code at https://stackoverflow.com/questions/33506720/creating-a-sidebar-with-links-to-google-map-points